benhanesdell/Prompting-Style-Guides/README.md

 ## License

-This project is licensed under the GNU License.
+This project is licensed under the GNU General Public License.
+See the [LICENSE](./LICENSE) file for details.

 ## Contact